 How an MBA Moves Your Career Forward

-While the military does offer training programs, if you plan on working in accounting, it’s important to also seek training outside of the military.
-This helps give you a broader experience with accounting techniques and also makes your credentials more easily transferable if you decide to leave the military in the future.
+The military does offer training programs.
+But, if you are planning on advancing a career in accounting, it can also be important to seek education outside of the military.
+This helps give you a broader range of experience and skills with accounting processes and methods.
+A graduate-level education can also make your credentials more transferable if you decide to leave the military in the future.

-Well-Paying, In Demand Job
+Well-Paying, In-Demand Job

-The military spends billions of dollars every year — its budget is larger than all but the largest corporations.
+The military spends hundreds of billions of dollars every year — its budget is larger than all but the largest corporations.
 Keeping track of all the money spent on personnel, equipment, supplies, support services and all the other things necessary to keep the military working is a huge job that requires specialists in finance and accounting.

 Using the GI Bill to Fund Your Education

-Learn more about Fitchburg State University’s online MBA in Accounting program.
+Learn more about Fitchburg State University’s online MBA in Accounting program